MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 -Disconnected from a lot of things around me, I had lost touch with my true self resulting in not feeling comfortable with being my bold & outspoken self in front of anyone outside of family.
 Circumstances that also led to this were:

-    - remote only work
+- remote only work <br><br>

-    - lived in a studio - regret taking that studio still
+- lived in a studio - regret taking that studio still<br><br>

-    - I should have moved to New Jersey and been around my fam like Indian ppl
+- I should have moved to New Jersey and been around my fam like Indian ppl <br><br>
 - lived in a small old building, only 8 apt in it and 0 young ppl in them to bump into

 ---